JAM-Solutionss/Foodly/README.md

 - [Streamlit](https://streamlit.io/): Framework for creating interactive web applications.
 - [Open Food Facts Python SDK](https://github.com/openfoodfacts/openfoodfacts-python): Python library for interacting with the Open Food Facts database.

-## Contributing

-We welcome contributions to enhance this project.
-If you have any ideas, suggestions, or bug fixes, please open an issue or submit a pull request.

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add new feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Open a pull request.

 ## License